-- ➤ One of the main objectives of this course is to learn about the various aspects of the learners. - ➤ In this section the student teacher will learn about different aspects of scholastic and co-scholastic areas of the learners. - ➤ This will give a comprehensive picture about the all round development of the learners.
+- ➤ One of the main Course Learning Outcome of this course is to learn about the various aspects of the learners. - ➤ In this section the student teacher will learn about different aspects of scholastic and coscholastic areas of the learners. - This will give a comprehensive picture about the all round development of the learners.